 Students will develop knowledge of the operation, repair, and maintenance of motor vehicles including preventive maintenance, brakes, electronics, HVAC, drive trains, engine performance, suspension systems and tires.

-They receive hands-on experience in The Garage at Miller, while working on vehicles brought in by clients from the community.
+They receive hands-on experience while working on vehicles brought in by clients from the community.
 Students may also have the opportunity to visit various dealerships and tour their service areas.